The 2010 HNS Convention

 Given the IOPC Funds’ long experience in managing the oil pollution compensation system and, as requested by the International Conference that adopted the Protocol, the IOPC Funds’ Secretariat has been tasked with assisting the IMO Secretariat in setting up the HNS Fund and with making preparations for the first session of the HNS Assembly.

-As at 1 December 2019, there were five Contracting States to the 2010 HNS Protocol, namely Canada, Denmark, Norway South Africa and Turkey.
-A number of other States have indicated on several occasions that they are working towards implementation of the Protocol with a view to ratifying or acceding to it during the course of 2020 or 2021.
+As at 17 March 2022, there were six Contracting States to the 2010 HNS Protocol, namely Canada, Denmark, Estonia, Norway, South Africa and Turkey.
+A number of other States have indicated on several occasions that they are working towards implementation of the Protocol with a view to ratifying or acceding to it during the course of 2022 or 2023.